ucloud/terraform-provider-ucloud/website/docs/d/images.html.markdown

 The attribute (`images`) support the following:

 * `create_time` - The time of creation for EIP, formatted in RFC3339 time string.
-* `features` - To identify if any particular feature belongs to the instance, the value is `"NetEnhnced"` as I/O enhanced instance for now.
+* `features` - To identify if any particular feature belongs to the instance, the value is `NetEnhnced` as I/O enhanced instance for now.
 * `description` - The description of image if any.
 * `id` - The ID of image.
 * `name` - The name of image.